cphillips103/iris-data/README.md

 The Iris Data set is a multivariate data set.
 Four features measured from each sample are —sepal length, sepal width, petal length and petal width, in centimeters.
 Iris data is publicly available to use and is one of the most widely used data set.

-The data is also known as Fisher's Iris data set or Anderon's Iris data set.
+The data is also known as Fisher's Iris data set or Anderson's Iris data set.
 [1] Edgar Anderson collected data to quantify the morphologic variation of Iris flowers of three related species.
 [2]

 The data set consists of 50 samples from each of three species of Iris (Iris setosa, Iris virginica and Iris versicolor).
 Four features were measured from each sample: the length and the width of the sepals and petals, in centimeters.
 Based on the combination of these four features, Fisher developed a linear discriminant model to distinguish the species from each other.
 [3]